smilies-polito/NWN_CElegans_VPC_model/README.md

 ## Requirements

-The model has been tested on Java 11 undel Linux.
+The model has been tested on Java 11 under Linux.

 ## How to run a simulation